Distinguished Lecture Series 2024/2025

 Electricity price forecasting (EPF) is a branch of energy forecasting on the interface between econometrics/statistics, computer science and engineering, which focuses on predicting the spot and forward prices in wholesale electricity markets.
 Over the last 25 years, a variety of methods and ideas have been tried for EPF, with varying degrees of success.
 In this four part series I will review recent developments in this fascinating area, including (but not limited to) pre- and postprocessing, calibration window selection, probabilistic forecasting, combining forecasts, deep learning, and economic evaluation.

-(*) Available to IIF members only.
+(*) Available to ISEA2025 participants and IIF members.

 Top